1. WHO WE ARE

 As a charity, we rely totally on individual donations, membership fees and support from others to undertake our conservation work.
 From time to time, we will contact members and supporters with fundraising communications.
 These might be about an appeal, a competition we’re running, or to suggest ways you can help raise funds (for example, a sponsored challenge event, or buying a product if MCS will receive a percentage of the proceeds).

 We are totally dependent on the generosity of our supporters, whether to sign a petition to help us lobby during a campaign, or to respond to an appeal to raise vital funds for the charity to continue to be voice for our seas.
 All our work requires us to communicate with our supporters to let them know what actions they can take.
 We call these marketing communications.

 The Membership magazine, ‘Marine Conservation’ is mailed out as a benefit to our members.
 We send these out to all our members (unless we are specifically asked not to) and you can choose to unsubscribe from general marketing communications without giving up your subscription to ‘Marine Conservation’.
 However, please be aware that membership magazines do include advertisements, competitions and fundraising information.

-7. YOUNG PEOPLE
+7. CHILDREN AND YOUNG PEOPLE

-Photographs, pictures, stories and competitions in our magazines
+Photographs, pictures and stories in our magazines

 We want young people to join in saving our seas, and sometimes there are opportunities for sharing photos, stories and pictures.
 We ask consent prior to publishing any child’s picture, photo or story; this may include also publishing their name and age if appropriate.